 To support the IPS 3E vision, IPS has implemented various Choice Options within the high schools that lead to multiple pathways, programs, and supports including:

-- An all-choice high school model, which allows every student to select their preferred high school based on individual post-secondary goals.
-This model includes Career and Technical Education (CTE) pathways and work-based learning experiences aligned to high-wage, high-demand industries and expanding rigorous college preparatory options (College and Career Academies).
+- All-choice high school model: This model includes Academies, Pathways, Career and Technical Education (CTE) and work-based learning experiences aligned with high-wage, high-demand industries and the expansion of rigorous college preparatory options.

-- Future Centers in each of the high schools.
-These centers are physical spaces with dedicated staff that provides programming and wrap-around services aimed at increasing the number of students completing high school and preparing students for postsecondary options.
+- Future Centers located in each high school: These centers are physical spaces with dedicated staff that provide programming and wrap-around services aimed at increasing the number of students completing high school and preparing students for postsecondary options.
 Future Centers support graduates during their 13th year with Persistence Programming and Supports so that graduates successfully transition and persist in their chosen 3E plan.